nvrrdt/onzecurrency/README.md

 - scripts/logs_analyzer.py -a    # assemble (erge and sort and reverse) one log file of all the log files
 - scripts/logs_analyzer.py -s searchterm  # search in all the log files

-view the log files in the log folder with your preferred tool
+view the log files in the log folder (in /onzecurrency/...) with your preferred tool

 ##### manually